-A: The answer can be broken down by employer size and funding arrangement (fully insured or self-insured):
+A: The answer can be broken down by employer size and funding arrangement, i.e., fully insured or self-insured (including level-funded):

 - Large employer, fully insured: Employer includes the COBRA participant for Section 6056 reporting on Form 1095-C for the year in which the COBRA triggering event occurred, but not for subsequent years.
 This rule applies only for COBRA participants who are still employed following the COBRA event, such as employees who lose eligibility for benefits as a result of a reduction in hours (i.e., switching from full-time to part-time status).
 It doesn't apply to employees who have terminated employment.
 The insurer will include the COBRA participant who terminated employment for Section 6055 reporting on Forms 1094/1095-B for any subsequent years in which the individual is not an active employee.
-The insurer (rather than the employer) is responsible for reporting via Form 1095-B on non-employee COBRA beneficiaries (e.g., a spouse, domestic partner, or dependent who independently elect COBRA). - Large employer, self-insured: Regardless of the COBRA triggering event, the employer includes the COBRA participant for Sections 6055 and 6056 reporting on Form 1095-C for the year in which the COBRA triggering event occurred.
+The insurer (rather than the employer) is responsible for reporting via Form 1095-B on non-employee COBRA beneficiaries (e.g., spouses, domestic partners, or dependents who independently elect COBRA). - Large employer, self-insured (including level-funded): Regardless of the COBRA triggering event, the employer includes the COBRA participant for Sections 6055 and 6056 reporting on Form 1095-C for the year in which the COBRA triggering event occurred.
 Section 6056 reporting ends with the final month of non-COBRA coverage.
-Importantly, and in contrast to the rules for a large employer that is fully insured, large self-insured employers must include these participants in Part III on all Forms 1095-C for all following years in which the former employee remains a COBRA participant, since such reporting is still required under Section 6055.
-Subsequent Section 6055 reporting for these non-employees/COBRA participants will generally be done on Forms 1094/1095-B. - Small employer, fully insured: Insurer includes the COBRA participant for Section 6055 reporting on Form 1095-B for the year in which the COBRA triggering event occurred and in subsequent years (to the extent the individual remains covered).
-Likewise, the insurer (rather than the employer) is responsible for reporting via Form 1095-B on non-employee COBRA beneficiaries (e.g., a spouse, domestic partner, or dependent who independently elect COBRA).
-Section 6056 reporting does not apply. - Small employer, self-insured: Employer includes the COBRA participant as well as any other covered individuals (e.g., parttime employees, retirees, etc.) for Section 6055 reporting on Form 1095-B for the year in which the COBRA triggering event occurred and in subsequent years (to the extent the individual remains covered).
+Importantly, and in contrast to the rules for large employers with fully insured plans, large employers with self-insured (including level-funded) plans must include these participants in Part III on all Forms 1095-C for all following years in which the former employee remains a COBRA participant, since such reporting is still required under Section 6055.
+Subsequent Section 6055 reporting for these non-employees/COBRA participants will generally be done on Forms 1094/1095-B.

+- Small employer, fully insured: Insurer includes the COBRA participant for Section 6055 reporting on Form 1095-B for the year in which the COBRA triggering event occurred and in subsequent years (to the extent the individual remains covered).
+Likewise, the insurer (rather than the employer) is responsible for reporting via Form 1095-B on non-employee COBRA beneficiaries (e.g., a spouse, domestic partner, or dependent who independently elects COBRA).
+Section 6056 reporting does not apply. - Small employer, self-insured (including level-funded): Employer includes the COBRA participant as well as any other covered individuals (e.g., part-time employees, retirees, etc.) for Section 6055 reporting on Form 1095-B for the year in which the COBRA triggering event occurred and in subsequent years (to the extent the individual remains covered).
 Section 6056 reporting does not apply.